| java.lang.Object | ||

 The mode control selects how the image data is converted from the sensor's native color into linear sRGB color.

-When auto-white balance (AWB) is enabled with android.control.awbMode
+When auto-white balance (AWB) is enabled with android.control.awbMode, this

 control is overridden by the AWB routine.
 When AWB is disabled, the